himanshu-dandle/tesla-stock-lstm/README.md

    The Actual vs Predicted Stock Prices plot and Training/Validation Loss plot will be generated and saved in the results/ folder.
    The model’s performance metrics, such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE), will also be displayed in the notebook.

-##Future Enhancements
+## Future Enhancements
-   There are several areas in which this project can be expanded or improved:

-      1) Hyperparameter Tuning: Further optimization of the LSTM model's hyperparameters (e.g., number of layers, dropout rates, learning rates, and number of epochs) could improve model accuracy.
+1. **Hyperparameter Tuning**: Further optimize LSTM hyperparameters (e.g., layers, dropout, learning rate).

-      2) Feature Engineering: Additional features like moving averages, Bollinger Bands, or other technical indicators could be incorporated to improve the
-         predictive power of the model.

-      3) Incorporating External Factors: Including external datasets, such as macroeconomic indicators (e.g., interest rates, inflation rates) or news sentiment             analysis, could enhance the model’s ability to predict stock price movements.

-      4) Exploring Alternative Models: Trying different deep learning models such as GRUs (Gated Recurrent Units) or Transformers could yield better performance on          the time series data.
+2. **Feature Engineering**: Add more technical indicators like moving averages or Bollinger Bands to improve model accuracy.
+3. **External Factors**: Incorporate other data sources (e.g., news sentiment analysis or macroeconomic indicators).

-      5) Model Deployment: The trained model could be deployed as an API using Flask or FastAPI, enabling real-time stock price prediction.
+4. **Deploying the Model**: Consider deploying the model as an API using Flask or FastAPI.